Counting integer points on quadrics with arithmetic weights: Introduction

-\end{theorem} From Heath-Brown's work on estimating $N_F(X)$ and Deligne's bound for $\lambda(n)$, we obtain the `trivial' bound $N(\lambda;X) \ll_{\ve} X^{2+\ve}$.
-Consequently, Theorem ~\ref{mainthm} detects cancellation for $\lambda(n)$ along thin sequences.
+From Heath-Brown's work on estimating $N_F(X)$ and Deligne's bound for $\lambda(n)$, we obtain the `trivial' bound $N(\lambda;X) \ll_{\ve} X^{2+\ve}$.
+Consequently, Theorem ~\ref{mainthm} detects cancellation owing to the sign changes of $\lambda(n)$.
 Moreover, although we shan't pursue it here, our method of proof allows us to handle slightly more general quadratic forms of the shape $A_1x_1^2+Q(x_2,x_3,x_4)$.
 It would also be very interesting to obtain an analogue of Theorem ~\ref{mainthm} with two arithmetic weights.

 Our proof of Theorem ~\ref{mainthm} uses the $\delta$-method, which in its current form has its genesis in the work of Duke, Friedlander and Iwaniec ~\cite{DFI} on the subconvexity problem for $GL_2$ $L$-functions.
 In our present work, it is more convenient to use a variant of this method developed by Heath-Brown ~\cite{HB}. \begin{remark} One could also consider estimating $N(\lambda;X)$ by parametrising solutions to $F=0$.
 To illustrate this, let $F = x_1x_2-x_3^2-x_4^2$.
 Solutions to $F=0$ in $\mathbf{P}^3$ can be parametrised as $[y_2^2+y_3^2:y_1^2:y_1y_2:y_1y_3]$, with $[y_1:y_2:y_3]\in \mathbf{P}^2$.
 Thus studying $N(\lambda;X)$ reduces to studying sums of the form